How to split ownership of a home

 Shared motivations and goals

-When co-buyers have different objectives, there tends to be more friction around how to split ownership.
+When co-owners have different objectives, there tends to be more friction around how to split ownership.
 These differences may pose a challenge to successful co-ownership.

 💡 Fast Fact